 |Norfolk Weekend- £450 January|

-This three day long weekend takes in the Yare Valley where a regular flock of Taiga Bean Geese winter, amongst the White-fronted Geese as well as lots of wildfowl and Marsh Harrier.
+This three day long weekend takes in the Yare Valley where a regular flock of Taiga Bean Geese winter amongst the White-fronted Geese as well as lots of wildfowl and Marsh Harrier followed by a visit to a raptor roost.
 We then hit the North Norfolk coast visiting such famous reserves as Cley & Titchwell where thousands of birds of many species reside during the winter as well as the expansive areas around Holkham.
 The itinerary is left open so we can be flexible to include birds which turn up as we are down there.
 On the cards are Rough-legged Buzzard, Snow Bunting and Lapland Bunting as well as huge raptor roosts and the always sought Common Crane.
 Not to mention the thousands of Pink-footed Geese that winter in the fields here.
-A spectacular aural-visual experience as they fly to and from a roost to the feeding grounds.
+A spectacular audio-visual experience as they fly to and from a roost to the feeding grounds.

 Day 1 Depart Dinnington at around 05:00 for the 3-4 hour drive to the Yare Valley, with comfort breaks as we go.
 We spend the morning in the valley visiting several sites tracking down the Taiga Bean Geese amongst the White-fronted Geese and thousands of Teal & Wigeon with good numbers of Shoveler too.
 We should also pick up Peregrine & Marsh Harrier, possibly Merlin.
 Water Pipit is also a regular bird here.
 From here we head north to Hickling Broad and a well known raptor roost.
 We'll spend several hours here, so wrap up warmly.
 Over the course of the afternoon we should witness the arrival of dozens of Marsh Harrier with sightings of Hen Harrier, Short-eared Owl, Barn Owl, Merlin & Peregrine.
 We usually pick up Cranes either on site or as they fly to roost.
 At dusk thousands of Pink-footed Geese fly over noisily as they make their way from the feeding grounds along the coast to roost further inland.